Australian Immunisation Register for health professionals

 - If you submit manually: Complete the Australian Immunisation Register Immunisation Encounter Header form with the Australian Immunisation Register Immunisation Encounter form, or an Australian Immunisation Register immunisation history form and email us

-The Australian Immunisation Register (AIR) produces a series of statistical, identified and access reports for authorised vaccination providers registered to use the AIR site.
+The AIR produces a series of statistical, identified and access reports for authorised vaccination providers registered to use the AIR site.

 The AIR national due and overdue rules for immunisation information provides information on the AIR’s rules, based on the Australian Immunisation Handbook, to help you better understand the operations of the AIR.